amz-tools/amazon-sp-api/README.md

 ## Getting Started

-Before you can use the client you need to add your app client and aws user credentials.
+Before you can use the client you need to add your app client and secret.

 ### Setting credentials from environment variables